codeyuha/server_cloud_hp/README.md

-# 💥 HP ProLiant DL580 G7 in Switzerland — Enterprise-Class Server at a Fraction of the Price
+# 💥 HP ProLiant DL580 G7 in Switzerland data center — Enterprise-Class Server at a Fraction of the Price
+# 💥 Hurry up and get the server at a low price before June 1, 2025.
 Looking for a powerful, reliable, and affordable server for virtualization, development, or business needs?

 ## 🔧 HP ProLiant DL580 G7 — Key Features: